Intervals API Introduction

 The API root URL is located at https://api.myintervals.com/

-The Intervals API is available to all Intervals accounts (including free accounts).
+The Intervals API is available to all Intervals accounts (including trial accounts).
 Each request must include user credentials in the Authorization HTTP header of the user on whose behalf you are making the request.
-Most API requests return either XML or JSON formatted data, depending on the accept type header used (either application/xml or application/json).
-A few resources can return image data accompanied by the image/* accept type header.
+API requests return either XML or JSON formatted data, depending on the accept type header used (either application/xml or application/json).
+Some resources can return image data accompanied by the image/* accept type header.

 API Response

-In general, if a request on a resource is successful, an HTTP status code in the 200s will be returned.
-For example, if a new item is created, the API will return "201 Created"; if an update takes place, "202 Accepted" will be returned; otherwise "200 OK" will be returned.
+An HTTP status code in the 200s will be returned if a request is successful.
+For example, when a new item is created, the API will return "201 Created"; when an update takes place, "202 Accepted" will be returned; otherwise "200 OK" will be returned.

 If a request fails, the error information is returned with the HTTP status code, along with a more detailed explanation of what happened in xml or json format (depending on what was requested).
 A list of error codes and their associated HTTP status codes can be found on the errors page.